yiisoft/yii2/docs/guide/active-record.md

 Connecting to Database
 ----------------------

-ActiveRecord relies on a [[Connection|DB connection]].
-By default, it assumes that there is an application component named `db` that gives the needed [[Connection]] instance which serves as the DB connection.
+ActiveRecord relies on a [[Connection|DB connection]] to perform the underlying DB operations.
+By default, it assumes that there is an application component named `db` which gives the needed [[Connection]] instance.
 Usually this component is configured via application configuration like the following:

 ```php
 return array(